SemanticSimilarityGuard¶

 Use SemanticSimilarityGuard when: - Attackers are sophisticated and rephrase known attacks - PatternGuard alone isn't catching enough - You need defense against semantic jailbreaks - False negative rate matters more than false positive rate

-Consider skipping when: - Latency budget is very tight (<10ms) - PatternGuard catches sufficient attacks - Memory constraints (<100MB available) - You can't tolerate any false positives
+Consider skipping when: - Latency budget is very tight - PatternGuard catches sufficient attacks - Memory constraints prevent loading the embedding model - You can't tolerate any false positives

 Integration with Other Guards¶